alchemical-lich/alchemical-lich.github.io/_pages/the-gaming-must-go-on.md

 A running list of games and campaigns we might play next.
 Take a look, see what sounds fun, and let me know what you're drawn to.
 Some of these are continuations of current games, some would be a fresh start with a new system.

 - **More Pathfinder 2e** — Like pizza, more PF2e is always good.
-Here is an adventure option I’d find interesting: *Stolen Fate*, a high-level continuation of our PF2e experience. *Stolen Fate* is a 11th-to-20th-level adventure path: your heroes discover the scattered cards of a powerful Harrow deck and must race across Golarion (and beyond) to reassemble it before someone rewrites destiny for their own ends.
+Here is an adventure option I’d find interesting:
+  - *Stolen Fate*, a high-level continuation of our PF2e experience. *Stolen Fate* is a 11th-to-20th-level adventure path: your heroes discover the scattered cards of a powerful Harrow deck and must race across Golarion (and beyond) to reassemble it before someone rewrites destiny for their own ends.
 Globe-trotting, epic-tier combat, and themes of fate vs. free will.
+  - *Age of Ashes*, the first 2e AP.
+Levels 1-20.
+A world-spanning adventure romp.
 - **Pallid Suns — continue the CWN mission** — We already started a small campaign chasing down the mystery of the magical weed.
 Cities Without Number is a great option to play Shadowrun with lighter rules.
 I wrote a bit of home-brew a lot to build out the magic system.
 Orks, Uzis, and Manabolts!
 - **Shadowdark** — A mash-up of 5E, old-school D&D, and DCC, stripped down to the essentials: torches burn down in real time, magic is rolled (and can backfire), combat is quick and deadly.
 Two options for adventures:
   - **The official sandbox setting** — Plenty of ready-to-run adventures, straight out of the box.